History of the Workers' Party of Korea: Founding

 According to North Korean sources, the origins of the Workers' Party of Korea can be traced to the Down-with-Imperialism Union, which was supposedly founded on October 17, 1926 and led by Kim Il Sung, then 14 years old.
 It is described in these sources as "the first genuine revolutionary communist organization in Korea."
 The Workers' Party of North Korea was formed on 29 August 1946 from a merger between the Communist Party of North Korea and the New People's Party of Korea (조선신민당).

 On June 24, 1949, the Workers Party of North Korea and the Workers' Party of South Korea merged, forming the Workers' Party of Korea, at a congress in Pyongyang.
 Both parties traced their origins to the Communist Party of Korea.
 Kim Il Sung of the Workers Party of North Korea became the party Chairman and Pak Hon-yong, who had been leader of the Workers Party of South Korea as well as the earlier Communist Party of Korea, and Ho Ka-i becoming deputy chairmen.
 There were a total of ten members of the first DPRK Politburo.
-The other members were Yi Sung-yop, Kim Sam-yong, Kim Chaek, Kim Tu-bong, Pal Il-u, and Pak Chong-ae.
+The other members were Yi Sung-yop, Kim Sam-yong, Kim Chaek, Kim Tu-bong, Pak Il-u, and Pak Chong-ae.
 Most were later purged by Kim Il Sung.

 However, official North Korean sources consider October 10, 1945 as the 'Party Foundation Day', citing a founding meeting of the 'North Korea Bureau of the Communist Party of Korea' founded under Soviet guidance.
 Foreign historians, however, dispute that date and claim that the meeting was in fact held on October 13.
 The party considers itself as a direct continuation of the North Korea Bureau and the Workers Party of North Korea, considering the two congresses of the Workers Party of North Korea as its own.
 This version of events can be seen as a move to downplay the importance of the communists from South Korea, who were purged in the 1950s.

 The first five years of the WPK's rule were dominated by the Korean War.
 By October 1950, United Nations forces had occupied most of the DPRK and the WPK leadership had to flee to China.
 Many believe that if it had not been for Chinese intervention, the Korean communists would have been militarily defeated at that point.
 But in November, Chinese forces entered the war and threw the U.N. forces back, retaking Pyongyang in December and Seoul in January 1951.
 In March U.N. forces retook Seoul, and the front was stabilised along what eventually became the permanent "Armistice Line" of 1953.
 The WPK was able to re-establish its rule north of this line.